 Her acting career includes feature roles in film, television, and theater.

 Her range of characters vary from a lead role in The Offering to a lead role in the acclaimed Stratos 4, Anime series.

-Her personal sports background evolved into her developing as a sports journalist and producer.
+Her personal sports background evolved into sports journalism and producing various sports content.

 The Early Stages of Life